PySimpleGUI/PySimpleGUI/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is limited to non-commercial applications.
+If you wish to use it commercially, please contact one of the authors.

 ## Acknowledgments